There’s no shortage of SEO tasks on your to-do list.

 12. Optimize Meta Tags for Your Topic Strategy

-Ensure your homepage, services pages and other important pages include their target keyword in the following places:
+To help create this structure across your site, ensure your homepage, services pages and other important pages include their respective target keywords in the following places:

 - Page title